apy444/Dicepoker/README.md

 ## Dicepoker

 If someone wants to play a dicepoker he/she definitely needs to have dices.
 It happened to me ones.
-But instead of making trouble of looking for dices at the store, I sat in front of the computer and you can see the result here.
+But instead of making trouble of looking for dices at the store, I sat in front of the computer and wrote my dicepoker application.

-This is good example, how effectively can we use nested lists and dictionaries.
+This is a good example, how effectively we can use nested lists and dictionaries.

 **How to play?**